frederic-perez/AmE-dictionary/data/dictionary.md

 __slovenly__ _adj_ :three: Very messy.
 __slow-as-molases__
 __slubber__ _v_ :two::dart: To do in a hurried or imperfect manner.
 __sludge__ _n_ :three: Sludge is thick, damp, almost sticky stuff.
-If your friend dares you to climb through an old sewer pipe, you might want to check first to see if it's full of sludge.
+If your friend dares you to climb through an old sewer pipe, you might want to check first to see if it’s full of sludge.
 Any thick, viscous matter. _Sam felt the sludge of too much caffeine and fast food in his blood._ _She felt the alcohol turnto an itchy sludge in her blood._ _Oil sludge._
 __slug down__ _v_ _He slugged down four martinis._
 __slug<sup>1</sup>__ _n_
 __slug<sup>2</sup>__ _v_ :three::hammer: (slugs)